Laowpetch/Laowpetch/README.md

 ### Hi there 👋
+My name is Loawpetch.
+I’m currently studying computer engineering at King Mongkut's Institute of Technology Ladkrabang.
+I'm interested in frontend development and cyber security.
 <!--
 **Laowpetch/Laowpetch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.